 Brandon is a second-year graduate student in Mechanical Engineering from Johnsville, OH.
 This is his fifth year as a member of the Ohio State EcoCAR team and first as theEngineering Manager.
 In the past he has worked as the Mechanical Team Leader working on a variety of design projects.
 In his current role, Brandon is excited to take on more responsibility and continue refining the Camaro.
 Brandon has completed internships with Dana Incorporated, Caterpillar, and Stoneridge Control Devices.
 He is excited to join the automotive industry after his graduation in May 2018.

 Katie Yatsko is a third-year student from Columbus, OH majoring in Data Analytics.
 She has been involved with the Ohio State EcoCAR 3 team for over five years, and this is her first year as Project Manager for the team.
 Katie works closely with the Engineering Manager to manage the team and ensure that all goals and deliverables are being met and exceeded.

-Greg is a second-year PhD student who has been working on the team since the end of EcoCAR 2 Year 1.
+Greg is a third-year PhD student who has been working on the team since the end of EcoCAR 2 Year 1.
 Having held various positions on the team and taken numerous internships in various industries, Greg has a wide breadth of experiences that he brings to the team from turning a wrench to writing controls.
 His initial interest in the EcoCAR challenge stemmed from looking forward and solving the problems of the future such as integrating advanced vehicles into modern life.
 Post-graduation, he wishes to continue working in the automotive industry building modeling, running simulations, and developing controls for advanced vehicles.